Supermarket Street Sweep: Results

 For the 8th annual SMS 149 Racers brought in 10,615 lb of food and raised $14,222.

 Sponsors

 Over the years, the SMSW race has attracted both high profile and local sponsors from both the Cycling and Non-Cycling World.
 These companies donate all the prizes for the race to act as incentives for the racers.
 Some of these sponsors include larger corporations like flickr, RVCA, The North Face, cycling companies such as Phil Wood, Thomson, White Industries and Cane Creek.
-Smaller local companies such as De La Paz Coffee, Rickshaw Bagworks and Sheila Moon clothing also donate prizes as well as local artists such as Mike Giant who donates limited edition artwork.
+Smaller local companies such as De La Paz Coffee, Rickshaw Bagworks and Sheila Moon clothing have also donated prizes as well as local artists such as Mike Giant who donates limited edition artwork.
 In 2010, the sponsor list included over 50 supporters.